What is wellbeing?

 The NSW Wellbeing Collaborative

-The Wellbeing Collaborative is a group of Government and community-managed organisations which supports wellbeing initiatives, shares knowledge about wellbeing and promotes innovative wellbeing activities.
-It was launched in 2015 and is supported by the NSW Mental Health Commission.
+The Collaborative operated from 2015-2018 and was a group of Government and community-managed organisations which supported wellbeing initiatives, shared knowledge about wellbeing and promoted innovative wellbeing activities.

 Community Wellbeing Collaboratives

-The Centre for Rural and Remote Mental Health has been supported by the NSW Mental Health Commission to conduct a review of community wellbeing initiatives and to develop community wellbeing collaborative projects.
+The Centre for Rural and Remote Mental Health has been supported by the Mental Health Commission of New South Wales to conduct a review of community wellbeing initiatives and to develop community wellbeing collaborative projects.

 Learn more about Community Wellbeing Collaboratives that build mental health, wellbeing and resilience in rural communities.